ProgUn1corn/Qlourie_Astral_R/README.md

 - Adjustable brake bias
 - Front and rear ducted brake
 ## Damper and Spring
-- CTM Racing MSR85 3+1Way dampers for gravel, MSR65 3+1Way dampers for tarmac
+- CTM Racing mono-tube MSR85 3+1Way dampers for gravel, MSR65 3+1Way dampers for tarmac
 - Around 325mm of travel on gravel damper
 - Hydraulic bump stop and hydraulic rebound stop equipped on both MSR85 and MSR65
 - LRS (Load Release System) implemented for faster wheel extension when no load is applied to the wheel
 - HS (High Speed) and LS (Low Speed) bump, rebound, hydraulic bump stop, 3+1 WAY adjustable
-- 64 levels of LS bump, 64 levels of rebound, 32levels of HS bump and 16 levels or hydraulic bump stop adjustment
+- 64 levels of LS bump, 64 levels of rebound, 32 levels of HS bump and 16 levels or hydraulic bump stop adjustment
 - Spring rates (needs experiment):

   Gravel: 17.5 to 40N/m, incremental difference of 2.5 N/m